 Very few character arcs are as tragic as that of Warren Worthington III, a founding X-Man and winged mutant originally known as "Angel."
 For years, Angel fought alongside his fellow X-Men, joining them off and on even after the original team disbanded.
 He also served stints as a member of the Champions and as the chairman of the Defenders, before finally reuniting with the other founding X-Men to form the mutant protection squad known as "X-Factor."
 It was while he was a member of X-Factor that Angel was severely wounded in a battle with the villainous Marauders, and was forced to have his wings amputated. <p>Despondent over the loss of his wings, Warren attempted to make one last flight, in an airplane, but was caught in an explosion caused by his former friend Cameron Hodge.
 While most of the world thought that Warren had committed suicide, in actuality he had been captured by the ancient mutant Apocalypse, who offered to give him new, cybernetic wings in exchange for his servitude as "Archangel," Apocalypse's horseman of Death.
 Though he eventually escaped Apocalypse's control and returned to a life of heroism, Warren has periodically relapsed to the vicious mind of the Archangel, culminating in a highly popular recent arc in <i>Uncanny X-Force</i> titled "The Dark Angel Saga," wherein he reverted fully to his villainous persona, manipulating his team mates and filling the void that his "creator," Apocalypse had once filled.
 The arc culminated in Warren being mind-wiped, and Archangel being fully purged from his system.
 Though he now resides at Wolverine's Jean Grey School as a blank slate, only time will tell if either of Warren's personas will return.

 Dick Grayson has the distinction of being not only one of comics' most enduring characters, but also the first teen sidekick to an adult hero.
 It was a trend that resulted in numerous young heroes bearing mantles derived from the identities of their older mentors, many of whom, including Grayson, have gone on to assume their mentors' identities for themselves.
 As a young boy, Grayson was raised in a circus by a family of skilled acrobats.
 When an extortionist murdered his parents during a performance in Gotham City, Bruce Wayne, better known as Batman, was in the audience.
 Seeing parallels between his own life as an orphan and that of young Grayson, Wayne took him under his wing, and eventually trained him to become his sidekick, the high-flying hero "Robin." <p>Over the years, Grayson gained the respect of not only other sidekicks, but of older heroes; including Superman, who Grayson admired deeply.
 After years leading a young hero team called the Teen Titans, Grayson finally decided that it was time to step out from Batman's shadow, and become his own man.
 Taking cues from his mentor's dark persona, and a name from Kryptonian mythology, Grayson assumed the mantle of "Nightwing," using the same charisma, acrobatic prowess, and detecting skills that had gained him respect as Robin.
 Over the years, Nightwing has filled a variety of roles in the DC Universe, as protector of the troubled city of Bludhaven, as a leader and occasional member of the Outsiders, as a mentor to new generations of Teen Titans, as a short-term member of the Justice League, and even a stint under the cowl, as the new Batman after the apparent death of Bruce Wayne.
-While the most recent DC relaunch has seen the return of Bruce Wayne to the role of Batman, and Dick Grayson back in his own title as Nightwing, we may not have seen the last evolution for one of fandom's most beloved characters.
+While the most recent DC relaunch has seen the return of Bruce Wayne to the role of Batman, and Dick Grayson back in his own title as Nightwing, we haven't seen the last evolution for one of fandom's most beloved characters.
+In July 2014, he's dropping the mask and becoming a superspy simply known as "Grayson" instead.

 Hank Pym, as the shrinking hero "Ant-Man," was a brilliant neuroscientist and a founding Avenger.
 Together with his girlfriend the Wasp, Ant-Man was able to use his shrinking powers to defeat villains that would have made more apparently powerful heroes cower.
 It wasn't long into the history of the Avengers (just a single issue, to be exact), however, before Pym's inherent feelings of inadequacy began to surface when placed alongside such powerhouses as the mighty Thor, the incredible Hulk, and the invincible Iron Man.
 It was the departure of the Hulk, coupled with these feelings, that lead Pym to experiment with new ways to use his size-changing "Pym Particles" and adopt the identity of "Giant-Man," who was capable of growing to great heights, accompanied by vast increases in physical strength. <p>While Pym's change to Giant-Man was hardly the last time he switched his secret identity he's also been Goliath, Yellowjacket and the Wasp it was the first of such changes in power set and codename for the troubled hero.
 It was also one of the first times <i>ever</i> that such an established hero was re-branded, or re-purposed in such a way.
 While Pym has returned to each of his various identities multiple times through the years, he recently used the Giant-Man persona as the founder and leader of the Avengers Academy, and a member of Steve Rogers's Secret Avengers.
 It's never long before Pym finds some reason to use one of his various other guises, though, and the event that triggers his switch may also alter his behavior.
 Now he's leading the A.I. characters of the Marvel Universe, and trying to make his legacy more than that of the creator of one of the worst evils the Marvel Universe has ever seen, Ultron.